mars0i/masonclj/doc/defparams.md

 be configurable via the GUI, you need to provide:

 1. Two to three bean-ish accessor functions.
-2. Two to three corresponding signatures, in another part of your code.
+2. Two to three corresponding signatures, in a `gen-class` specification, which cannot be immediately next to the bean function definitions.
-3. An entry in a defrecord, defined somewhere else.
+3. An entry in a data structure such as a defrecord or map, defined somewhere else.
 4. A value for that entry in an intializer function, defined somewhere else again.
 5. Optionally, a commandline option that will allow setting the variable from the command line.

-So when you add, delete, or change the definion of a configuration varialbe, all the above elements have to be kept coordinated.
+So when you add, delete, or change the definion of a configuration variable, all the above elements have to be kept coordinated.
+This is inconvenient and bug-prone.

-`defparams` does that for you: You pass it a single line of configuration info, and it does the rest.
-This means that it does a lot of things in way that's usually hidden, and you just have to know part of what it's doing (see below), but the alternative is worse.
+`defparams` does all of the above for you: You pass it a single line of configuration info, and it does the rest.
+This means that it does a lot of things in way that's usually hidden, and you just have to know part of what it's doing--see below--but the alternative is worse.

 ### Using `defparams`